 Tip 6: Style weekly or as needed.

 There are many different natural hair tips for styling, so it’s best to stick with what you’re comfortable with if you want to keep it simple.
 Wash and go, twist out, braid out, high puff—whatever your heart desires, try it!
-Make sure to use an oil-based product or oils like coconut and almond during the take-down process of your braids or twists or while styling the hair to prevent any unwanted frizz.
+Make sure, however, to use an oil-based product or oils like coconut and almond during the take-down process of your braids or twists or while styling the hair to prevent any unwanted frizz.

 Tip 7: Moisturize and seal daily or as needed.

 Water is your friend when it comes to moisturizing dry natural hair.
 Some curly girls may not need to moisturize daily, while some may need to do it every other day.
 Whenever your hair feels dry, just add some moisture.
 You can simply do this by spritzing water onto your hair or using a daily leave-in.
 Seal your moisture in with an oil, which helps trap in the moisture.
 Try out Love Beauty and Planet Coconut Oil & Ylang Ylang 3-in-1 Benefit Oil as a post-wash aid for alignment and smoothness of hair.